91tleg/BigNumbers_I2C/README.md

 ```cpp
 void printFloat(float value);
 ```
-Prints a floating-point number at default position.
+Prints a floating-point number starting from the default position.

 ```cpp